docelic/amber-introduction/README.md

 Currently, webpack is being used for asset management.
 It is terrible and I recommend replacing it with at least [Parcel](https://parceljs.org/).
 Finding a non-js/non-node/non-npm application for this purpose would be even better; please let me know if you know one.

 This section will be expanded to include a full replacement procedure.
+(In general it seems it shouldn't be much more complex than replacing the command and development dependencies in project's `package.json` file.)

 # Default Shards